 I’ve lived in New York before and now own a tiny Cape Cod house, so I’m well acquainted with the appeal and difficulties of compact living.
-They can have the atmosphere of a cosy, Zen retreat when done properly.
+They can have the atmosphere of a cozy, Zen retreat when done properly.
 But when you try to pack everything you own into a small area, the results can frequently feel congested, claustrophobic, and anything but relaxing.
 It requires some deliberate effort to achieve the former as opposed to the latter.

 The good news is that it can be simpler than you think to live well in a tiny place.
 It all comes down to using three straightforward ideas—scale, light, and movement—to deceive the eye into seeing more space.